r-zimmerle/Whisperizer-Colab/README.md

 ---

-📌 _This repository makes audio transcription easy using Whisper on Google Colab.
-Feel free to clone, modify, and contribute!_ 🚀
+Feel free to clone, modify, and contribute to this project.
+Your feedback is always welcome!

+Happy transcribing! 🚀